-Information quality is an integral part of the pre-dissemination review of information disseminated by the Office of the Secretary and is incorporated into the clearance process required by the Paperwork Reduction Act (PRA) to help improve the quality of information that the Office of the Secretary collects and disseminates to the public.
-The Office of the Secretary already is required to demonstrate in its PRA submissions to OMB the "practical utility" of a proposed collection of information that they plan to disseminate.
-Additionally, for all proposed collections of information that will be disseminated to the public, the Office of the Secretary should demonstrate in their PRA clearance submissions to OMB that the proposed collection of information will result in information that will be collected, maintained, and used in a way consistent with applicable information quality guidelines.
+Information quality is an integral part of the pre-dissemination review of information disseminated by TA Information quality is also integral to information collections conducted by TA, and is incorporated into the clearance process required by the Paperwork Reduction Act (PRA) to help improve the quality of information that TA collects and disseminates to the public.
+TAoffices already are required to demonstrate in their PRA submissions to OMB the "practical utility" of a proposed collection of information that they plan to disseminate.
+Additionally, for all proposed collections of information that will be disseminated to the public, TA offices should demonstrate in their PRA clearance submissions to OMB that the proposed collection of information will result in information that will be collected, maintained, and used in a way consistent with applicable information quality guidelines.